jamesclancy/SafeCardGame/README.md

                             [ str "Discard" ] ] ] ]
 ```

-Now I have to plug in the information into the player and enemy creature hopfully reusing much of the previously created functions.
+Now I have to plug in the information into the player and enemy creature hopefully reusing much of the previously created functions.

 First, I can plug in the playmat backgrounds.

-Then, I see I can use a mapping function for the `SpecialCondition`s to status symbols similar to what was done for the Resource symbols as well a function which takes an optional list of these condtions and appends them together. *These mapping do rely on emojis, this is not a great idea but I am sticking with it for now*.
+Then, I see I can use a mapping function for the `SpecialCondition`s to status symbols similar to what was done for the Resource symbols as well a function which takes an optional list of these conditions and appends them together. *These mappings do rely on emojis, this is not a great idea but I am sticking with it for now*.

 Like:
 ```